UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Betty_Campbell.md

 the National—in fact I was—you probably should contact—I should give you a contact with the National chapter, because that’s probably one of our biggest groups, and one of the more interesting ones.
-They were the ones that, after we decided on [Betty Holberton](/Betty_Holberton "Betty Holberton") for the Ada Lovelace award, arranged all the details: the banquet, the award, inviting the right people to come, and so on.
+They were the ones that, after we decided on Betty Holberton(Betty_Holberton "Betty Holberton") for the Ada Lovelace award, arranged all the details: the banquet, the award, inviting the right people to come, and so on.
 And they’re active.
 I’ll have to send it to you by email, though, because I don’t have anything except email